Is Australian Housing Expensive?…. or Just Big?

 - A built on brick garage with concrete driveway.

-At three times the floor area and over five times the block size, for less than twice the cost an Australian House looks much better value.
+At three times the floor area and over five times the block size, for a bit more than twice the cost, an Australian House looks much better value.

-If we want lower cost houses perhaps we should be asking for smaller homes rather than compaining about affordability.
+If we want lower cost houses perhaps we should be asking for smaller homes rather than complaining about affordability.